Vaccination Schedule: HIV-Infected 0-6 Years of Age

 10. Hepatitis A vaccine (Hep A).
 (Minimum age: 12mos)

 • Hep A is also recommended for children 24mos and older who live in areas where vaccination programs target older children or who are at increased risk for infection.
-See 2006;55(No. RR-7).
+See ACIP 2017 Recommended Immunization Schedule for Children and Adolescents Aged 18 Years or Younger.

 Guidelines for Prevention and Treatment of Opportunistic